prosvita/QIRIMTATARTILI/text/ernest_heminguey/__kilimancaro_qarları/_part/ernest_heminguey__kilimancaro_qarları_part_1.en.md

-Kilimanjaro is a snow-covered mountain 19,710 feet high, and is said to be the highest mountain in Africa.
+Kilimanjaro is a snow-covered huge mountain 19,710 feet high, and is said to be the highest mountain in Africa.

 Its western summit is called the Masai "Ngaje Ngai," the House of God.